 Relax more!
 Going through a particularly demanding period, both physically and mentally, with a hectic schedule and high stress levels, can negatively affect not only your mood but also your immune system, potentially triggering stress-related oral candidiasis.

-Avoid overeating, as large meals can slow digestion and disrupt the balance of your gut microbiota.
-Pay special attention to oral hygiene after meals: oral Candida thrives on food residues, so removing as much as possible deprives the fungus of its growth substrate.
-Moreover, after eating, the mouth’s pH naturally becomes more acidic, creating an environment that favors Candida growth.
-Brushing your teeth and using mouthwashes or dental sprays that help neutralize oral pH creates an environment less hospitable to the fungus.
-Products like Cariex® act immediately, reducing acidity and restoring a healthy neutral oral environment.
+Avoid excessively large meals, which can slow digestion and reduce the wellbeing of the bacterial flora.
+Pay particular attention to oral hygiene after meals: oral candida thrives among food residues, and eliminating as much as possible deprives the microorganism of the substrate on which it grows.
+Moreover, after meals, oral pH naturally tends to become more acidic, creating an environment that favours the growth of this unwelcome microorganism.
+Brushing teeth and using mouthwashes or dental sprays that can help neutralise oral pH creates an unfavourable environment for Candida growth.
+Cariex® in particular acts immediately, reducing acidity and restoring the healthy neutrality of the oral cavity.

 Candida albicans infections can be recurrent and are often difficult to treat.
 Diet can play an important role in preventing this condition and can also support treatment if an infection is already present.